 Helpful resource: A Simple Guide to Calculating Sales Tax

 7. Maintain a budget

 Lots of ecommerce businesses are seasonal.
 The best way to prepare for the feast-and-famine cycle is to keep a budget.
 Once you create a budget for your online business, it takes some monitoring and tweaking to make sure you stay within it.
 Here are some budgeting tasks you should expect to handle on the regular.

 Update your budget calculator

-A budget calculator is a spreadsheet where you’ve entered your budget for a set period, usually weekly or monthly.
-After the end of that period, you enter how much money you spent, so you can track whether you’re staying on budget.
+A budget calculator isn’t actually a calculator—it’s a spreadsheet in which you enter your budget for a set period, usually weekly or monthly.
+At the end of that period, you total up how much money you spent, so you can track whether you’re staying on budget.
 Using your calculator regularly is also a good way to monitor how and when your budget needs to be adjusted.

 Plan your inventory

 You already know that understocking or overstocking your inventory can get you into trouble.
 Luckily, when you keep on top of bookkeeping tasks and maintain good records, that’s less of a risk.
 You can use past sales figures to anticipate big swings—like Black Friday/Cyber Monday—and plan your inventory management accordingly.